 We have an extensive campus at Glenalmond College, with excellent sporting and educational facilities, and we regularly invite external groups to use these facilities.

 On Perth and Kinross Open Doors Days we provide guided tours of Glenalmond, with particular reference to the school's architectural heritage.
+We also frequently provide archive information (at no cost) in response to enquiries from members of the public.

+Glenalmond has hosted two charity golf days and a PTA Golf Evening for a local school, as well as a major swimming gala for children from across Scotland.
 Our pool is also used for the annual swimming gala of a local school.

 A partnership was formed with Perthshire Rugby Football Club, involving an exchange of coaching provision, and use of the Glenalmond sports facilities and pitches by the local club.